rabidaudio/rabid.audio/src/_posts/2023-05-28-niftykeyz-mod.md

 My plan is to salvage the jacks and mounting brackets from the existing board, but I decided to buy the connector because all those pins would be hard to desolder cleanly and I wanted to be sure it would fit the design.
-The connector is $0.16 on DigiKey and a single board is $4 on [JLCPCB](https://jlcpcb.com/).
+The connector is $0.16 on DigiKey and a single board is $0.40 on [JLCPCB](https://jlcpcb.com/).
 Unfortunately with minimum order quantities and shipping that comes out to $30 (plus an additional $20 if it turns out my PCB design is wrong and I have to run a second batch!).
 Still, worth it for a good kit IMO.

-Boards should arrive in about a week.
-I'll update here with pictures of the final assembly.
+~~Boards should arrive in about a week.
+I'll update here with pictures of the final assembly.~~

+**Update: 2023-06-01:** Boards and parts arrived today.
+De-soldering the screw mounts ended up being more difficult than expected, because it's a big metal hunk that absorbed all the heat.
+I ended up first using the heat gun for a solid minute to get the part pretty hot and then the iron was able to heat the pads up enough to melt the solder to be sucked up.

+{% img center %}2023-05-28-niftykeyz-mod/new-front.jpg{% endimg %}

+The board worked flawlessly.
+It sticks into the rack by a millimeter or so, but not enough to get in the way of any of my modules.
+Long shot but if anyone has one of these keyboards and wants to do the same, reach out and I'll send you one of my PCBs at-cost.

+{% img center short %}2023-05-28-niftykeyz-mod/new-protrude.jpg{% endimg %}